Medically reviewed by Drugs.com. Last updated on Jul 27, 2023.

 If the bowel becomes strangulated, people typically develop severe abdominal pain, which can be either crampy or constant.
 The abdomen is distended and tender when touched even lightly.
 People with a strangulated bowel usually also develop signs of systemic (body-wide) illness, such as fever, fast heart rate and low blood pressure.

 Your doctor will examine you, paying special attention to your abdomen.
 He or she also will examine your rectum.
 If you are a woman, your doctor will do a pelvic exam.
-To find further evidence for the diagnosis, your doctor will order blood tests and X-rays of your chest and abdomen and often an abdominal CT scan.
+To find further evidence for the diagnosis, your doctor will likely order blood tests and an abdominal CT scan.
 In some people with suspected intestinal obstruction or strangulation, the diagnosis can be confirmed only at the time of abdominal surgery.

 Abdominal adhesions are permanent unless the patient has a surgical procedure called adhesion lysis.
 During this operation a surgeon uses instruments to clip the fibers that have formed into adhesions and to remove as much of this scar tissue as possible.

 There is no way for you to prevent adhesions.
 This problem is one reason that doctors are cautious to recommend abdominal surgery only when it is necessary.
 If you are having abdominal surgery, your surgeon can minimize the risk of adhesions by using a gentle surgical technique and powder-free gloves.

 Complete small bowel obstructions that are caused by adhesions often require surgery.
 In cases of partial bowel obstruction or complete bowel obstruction without severe symptoms, surgery may be delayed for 12 to 24 hours to allow a dehydrated patient to receive fluids intravenously (into a vein) and give the person a chance to avoid surgery.
 In this case, a small suction tube that extends through the nose and into the stomach can be used to prevent additional bloating and to relieve pain and nausea.
 When adhesions cause intestinal strangulation, immediate abdominal surgery is required to remove the adhesions so that blood flow to the bowel can be restored.

 When To Call A Professional